ruchitapatil07/Rearc_data/README.md

 PRS30006032     2018    Q01       1.9      327167439
 ```

-✔️ Joins structured CSV and JSON datasets with broadcast optimization for performance.
+ Joins structured CSV and JSON datasets with broadcast optimization for performance.

 ---

-## Tech Stack
+## Tech Stack Used

 - **AWS S3**: Object storage for CSV and JSON datasets
 - **AWS Glue + PySpark**: Distributed ETL and analytics processing